A summary of my current activities, participation in events, and publications.

 To receive an update in your inbox every now and then subscribe in the link above!

-I won first place in the Draw Your Own Window Comic – Open Call by Drawing the Times!!!
-My comic title is "Outside my window in rural Sweden" and I am immensely honored - and surprised! - that my comic was chosen as the winner (link).
+18: I won first place in the Draw Your Own Window Comic – Open Call by Drawing the Times!!!
+My comic title is "Outside my window in rural Sweden" and I am immensely honoured - and surprised! - that my comic was chosen as the winner (link).

 18-31: I was selected as one of the participants of Laboratório de Zines (Zine Laboratory) by Faísca Lab in my hometown Belo Horizonte, Brazil.
 In this online project each participant produced a 16-page zine printed in two colours in risograph, so I decided to translate my comic "Living Nowhere", which received the new title of "Na roça da Suécia", in Portuguese.
 All zines will be available at Faísca Lab's web shop (link).